Willbeckh/iglive/README.md

 # Deploying

-To deploy the application to Heroku follow this guide: [Heroku deploy](https: // gist.github.com/bernie-haxx/01e28cfbd911f87c7df8ee33cbdaa593)
+To deploy the application to Heroku follow this guide: [Heroku deploy](https://gist.github.com/bernie-haxx/01e28cfbd911f87c7df8ee33cbdaa593)

-Aslo click here to see a version of this project deployed to Heroku: [Picasso Gallery](https://photol.herokuapp.com/)
+Aslo click here to see a version of this project deployed to Heroku: [Photol](https://photol.herokuapp.com/)

 # Contributing